siavashadpey/rebalance/README.rst

                     <h3 class="ui header">Make a driver file:</h3>

                     <p> The driver file is where we create our portfolio.
-We specify all of its assets and the available cash. </p>
+We specify all of its assets and the available cash we have to invest. </p>

 .. code-block:: bash